mirego/csgames16-competition/ios/README.md

 ## License

-This sample app is © 2016 [Mirego](http://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
+This competition is © 2016 [Mirego](http://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
 See the [`LICENSE.md`](https://github.com/mirego/csgames16-competition/blob/master/LICENSE.md) file.